neoxia/apoyo/README.md

 **Note**: VSCode SDKs should be installed by default.

-## Usage

-This repository is a mono-repository managed with **yarn workspaces** for the dependencies and **jill** for running scripts.

 ### Publish

-The pipeline on master branch will lint, build and test each package before publishing them all.
+The **pipeline** on master branch will lint, build and test each package before publishing them all.
 But as we cannot publish the same version of a package twice, only package with updated version number will be pushed to the registry.

 So to publish a new version for a given package, you only have to bump up it's version number.
 To bump easily you can use yarn's version plugin: